 Removal As Modern Art.

 They are updated with new entries almost daily.
-This November makes three years of posting, and I am still having a great time doing it all.
+This November made three years of posting, and I am still going strong.

 Also, one can read about the Disposable photo series here.
 New series to come soon.